Police (1916 film): Plot

+A mild fight ensues.
+In the middle of it, the flophouse is opened and guests start piling in, behind them.
+However, neither this seemingly righteous man nor Charlie seem aware of it because they're so absorbed in their argument.
+Finally the man walks in and Charlie follows at the back of the line.

-Unfortunately, upon entering, Charlie realizes that the fruitseller from earlier also was the ticket keeper of this cinema hall.
-He hopes to slip by; however, the shopkeeper recognizes him, and demands money for the ticket as well as the groceries.
-When Charlie fails to pay off either, he gets kicked out of the cinema hall in a hilarious slapstick way.
+The proprietor collects the 10¢ fee from each guest as they file past him.
+A sickly looking vagrant who enters ahead of Charlie is coughing and has sunken cheeks but no money.
+The proprietor takes pity on the man and allows him to take a bed free of charge.
+Charlie hopes to slip by; however, the proprietor demands money for the bed.
+When Charlie fails to find even a dime in any of his pockets, he changes tactics and feigns illness hoping to illicit the proprietor's sympathy, but the proprietor will have none of it.
+Charlie tries to tell him his sob story but regardless he gets kicked out of the flophouse in a hilarious slapstick way.

-While walking back, Charlie meets his cell-mate (Wesley Ruggles), who's also been discharged.
+While walking back, Charlie meets his cell-mate, who's also been discharged.
 He convinces Charlie to help him burglarize a house.
 Broke, and vulnerable, Charlie agrees.
-Unbeknownst to them, however, a cop in his rounds (John Rand) is watching their every move, and has gotten to know of their burgling plans.
+Unbeknownst to them, however, a cop in his rounds, is watching their every move, and has gotten to know of their burgling plans.

 They decide to rob the house nearest.
 However, complications arise as they start having trouble breaking into the house.
 They can't seem to break in - it's just too difficult.
 Things get worse when the cop spying on them walks in on them, catching them red-handed, and their time seems to be up.
 Charlie, however, comes up with a plan.
 He asks him for a hammer, and when he's given the same, he knocks the policeman down unconscious.

 Then, he proceeds to simply open the front door, as more of a last resort than anything.
 They enter with great caution.
 However, Charlie, clumsy as he is, bungles the entire operation up by collapsing the many glass plates and glasses, which shatter with deafening noise.
 Edna, who lives in the house that is being robbed, comes down to investigate.
 She is scared stiff, however, when she sees the duo robbing the place.